Birth date: June 23, 1948

 Education: Holy Cross College, A.B., 1971; Yale Law School, J.D., 1974

 Religion: Roman Catholic

-Raised by his maternal grandparents as a devout Catholic and was sent to an all-black Catholic school run by white nuns.
+Raised by his maternal grandparents as a devout Catholic, and was sent to an all-Black Catholic school run by nuns.

-Is considered a conservative justice, has often opposed affirmative action, and tends to vote with Justice Scalia and other conservative justices.
+Is considered a conservative justice, has often opposed affirmative action, and tends to vote with other conservative justices.

 1977-1979 - Attorney for Monsanto Corporation in St. Louis, Missouri.